-Octopus: High Availability (HA) enables you to run multiple Octopus Deploy servers, distributing load and tasks between them.
-We designed it for enterprises that need to deploy around the clock and rely on the Octopus server being available.
+Octopus: High Availability (HA) enables you to run multiple Octopus Server nodes, distributing load and tasks between them.
+We designed it for enterprises that need to deploy around the clock and rely on the Octopus Server being available.

-An Octopus: HA configuration requires four main components:
+An Octopus High Availability configuration requires four main components:

 - A load balancer This will direct user traffic bound for the Octopus web interface between the different Octopus Server nodes.

-- Octopus server nodes These run the Octopus Server windows service.
+- Octopus Server nodes These run the Octopus Server service.
 They serve user traffic and orchestrate deployments.